msujan041-sketch/Customer-Churn-Analysis/README.md

 The main objectives of this project are:

-Calculate the overall customer churn rate.
+•Calculate the overall customer churn rate.
-Identify the total number of customers and churned customers.
+•Identify the total number of customers and churned customers.
-Analyze churn by contract type.
+•Analyze churn by contract type.
-Identify regions with higher churn rates.
+•Identify regions with higher churn rates.
-Analyze the relationship between customer tenure and churn.
+•Analyze the relationship between customer tenure and churn.
-Examine churn patterns across payment methods.
+•Examine churn patterns across payment methods.
-Analyze churn by internet service type.
+•Analyze churn by internet service type.
-Compare monthly charges between churned and retained customers.
+•Compare monthly charges between churned and retained customers.
-Analyze whether support tickets are associated with churn.
+•Analyze whether support tickets are associated with churn.
-Examine the relationship between late payments and churn.
+•Examine the relationship between late payments and churn.
-Segment customers based on their overall value.
+•Segment customers based on their overall value.
-Identify high-value customers who have churned.
+•Identify high-value customers who have churned.
-Generate business insights and provide data-driven retention recommendations.
+•Generate business insights and provide data-driven retention recommendations.

-📂 Project Structure
+# 📂 Project Structure
 customer-churn-analysis-python/
 │
 ├── customer_churn_data.csv